-There’s nothing quite like living on the coast.
-Access to the water and sweeping views make homes along the coast quite valuable.
+There's nothing quite like living down by the Surf Coast in areas such as Torquay, Anglesea and Lorne.
+Access to the water and sweeping views make homes along the Surf Coast quite valuable.

 Of course, there are some pitfalls when you live so close to the ocean.

 There’s the issue of salt spray on windows.